Daniel Dennett: Religion and morality

-Dennett is a vocal atheist and secularist, a member of the Secular Coalition for America advisory board, and a member of the Committee for Skeptical Inquiry, as well as an outspoken supporter of the Brights movement.
-Dennett is referred to as one of the "Four Horsemen of New Atheism", along with Richard Dawkins, Sam Harris, and the late Christopher Hitchens.
+Dennett was a vocal atheist and secularist, a member of the Secular Coalition for America advisory board, and a member of the Committee for Skeptical Inquiry, as well as an outspoken supporter of the Brights movement.
+Dennett was referred to as one of the "Four Horsemen of New Atheism", along with Richard Dawkins, Sam Harris, and the late Christopher Hitchens.

-In Darwin's Dangerous Idea, Dennett writes that evolution can account for the origin of morality.
-He rejects the idea that morality being natural to us implies that we should take a skeptical position regarding ethics, noting that what is fallacious in the naturalistic fallacy is not to support values per se, but rather to rush from facts to values.
+In Darwin's Dangerous Idea, Dennett wrote that evolution can account for the origin of morality.
+He rejected the idea that morality being natural to us implies that we should take a skeptical position regarding ethics, noting that what is fallacious in the naturalistic fallacy is not to support values per se, but rather to rush from facts to values.

-In his 2006 book, Breaking the Spell: Religion as a Natural Phenomenon, Dennett attempts to account for religious belief naturalistically, explaining possible evolutionary reasons for the phenomenon of religious adherence.

-In this book he declares himself to be "a bright", and defends the term.
+In his 2006 book, Breaking the Spell: Religion as a Natural Phenomenon, Dennett attempted to account for religious belief naturalistically, explaining possible evolutionary reasons for the phenomenon of religious adherence.
+In this book he declared himself to be "a bright", and defended the term.

-He has been doing research into clerics who are secretly atheists and how they rationalize their works.
+He did research into clerics who are secretly atheists and how they rationalize their works.
 He found what he called a "don't ask, don't tell" conspiracy because believers did not want to hear of loss of faith.
-That made unbelieving preachers feel isolated but they did not want to lose their jobs and sometimes their church-supplied lodgings and generally consoled themselves that they were doing good in their pastoral roles by providing comfort and required ritual.
+This made unbelieving preachers feel isolated, but they did not want to lose their jobs and church-supplied lodgings.
+Generally, they consoled themselves with the belief that they were doing good in their pastoral roles by providing comfort and required ritual.
 The research, with Linda LaScola, was further extended to include other denominations and non-Christian clerics.
 The research and stories Dennett and LaScola accumulated during this project were published in their 2013 co-authored book, Caught in the Pulpit: Leaving Belief Behind.

 Memetics, postmodernism and deepity

-Dennett wrote about and advocated the notion of memetics as a philosophically useful tool, most recently in his "Brains, Computers, and Minds", a three-part presentation through Harvard's MBB 2009 Distinguished Lecture Series.
+Dennett wrote about and advocated the notion of memetics as a philosophically useful tool, his last work on this topic being his "Brains, Computers, and Minds", a three-part presentation through Harvard's MBB 2009 Distinguished Lecture Series.